EternalllZM/rtd-codz/docs/source/appeal_guide.rst

     :ref:`You only get one chance to appeal and come back to the main server.
 You should read and understand everything on this page before making your appeal.`

 .. warning::
-    :ref:`Do not DM Staff asking to be unbanned.
+    :ref:`Do not DM or friend request Staff for any reason.
 Your appeal will be immediately denied should you do this.`

 1. **Be aware of your punishment reason.**